allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 * Deep Learning is nowadays used to solve many great challenges not only in image processing but also in sound processing or [Natural Language Processing](https://en.wikipedia.org/wiki/Natural_language_processing).
-   * [DeepMask](https://github.com/facebookresearch/deepmask) can segment each independent object in a picture
+   * [DeepMask](https://github.com/facebookresearch/deepmask) can segment each independent object in a picture.

-   * [NeuralTalkv2](https://github.com/karpathy/neuraltalk2) creates textual descriptions of what is seen on an image
+   * [NeuralTalkv2](https://github.com/karpathy/neuraltalk2) creates textual descriptions of what is seen on an image.

-   * [Google deep dream](https://github.com/google/deepdream) is able to create new art-pieces of a given style
+   * [Google deep dream](https://github.com/google/deepdream) is able to create new art-pieces of a given style.

     <figure class="image"><img src="/img/articles/2016-12-05-deep-learning-for-frame-detection/DeepDreamingProcess.jpg" alt="dd"><figcaption>(CC BY-SA 4.0 https://commons.wikimedia.org/wiki/File:DeepDreamingProcess.jpg)</figcaption></figure>